Do you want to increase organic traffic to your website? Traffic from Google, Yahoo, and Bing?

-- If define the architecture and hierarchy of your website.
+- It defines the architecture and hierarchy of your website.

 - Passes SEO juice to other pages on the website etc.

-You’ll need to avoid duplicate content too – this could come in many forms, such as tags and category pages.
+You’ll also need to avoid duplicate content – this could come in many forms, such as tags and category pages.

-The best way to deal with this is to instruct spiders not to index these pages in their algorithm.
-You can take advantage of SEO Power Suite free version to find errors that need to be fixed on your blog.
+The best way to deal with this is to instruct spiders not to index these pages in their algorithms.
+You can use the SEO Power Suite free version to find errors that must be fixed on your blog.

-The SEO tools take better care of many SEO signals that could cause your website low ranking position or entire lack of search visibility altogether.
+The SEO tools take better care of many SEO signals that could cause your website a low ranking position.
+Or the entire lack of search visibility altogether.

-If you find it useful and worth the money, then consider upgrading to a premium version later on.
+If you find it useful and worth the money, consider upgrading to a premium version later.

-With this SEO software, you can detect if your blog 404 error page is correctly set up – according to Google:
+This SEO software lets you detect whether your blog 404 error page is correctly set up.

-A 404 error page should return the appropriate 404 not found status code or syntax.
+A 404 error page should return the appropriate 404 not found a status code or syntax.

-This SEO tool (SEO Powersuite) also helps in finding duplicate content, link building opportunity, site auditor, broken links, keyword research tool, and lots more
+This SEO tool also helps in finding duplicate content, link-building opportunities, broken links, keyword research tools, site audits, content optimization, and lots more

-A little tweak or changing words in your headline message can surprisingly lead to a 40% response rate if you get it right.
+If you get it right, a little tweak or changing words in your headline message can surprisingly lead to a 40% response rate.

-But here is the truth, only a few marketers have master the art of writing article headline that just get people clicking, and here is why.
+But here is the truth, only a few marketers have mastered the art of writing article headline that gets people clicking.

-Many content marketers believe that you need to be a “guru” in copy-writing to have mastered the secret to great article headline.
+many content marketers believe you need to be a “guru” in copywriting to have mastered the secret to great article headlines.

 This is far from the truth.

-You too can write article headline that will go viral, the type that just get people clicking through to your webpage.
+You, too, can write an article headline that will go viral.
+The type that just gets people clicking through to your web pages.

-Not too long ago, I wrote a guest post for the NinjaOutReach blog on the subject of article headline in which I discussed the 10 headline formulas that will always get your readers reading your content.
+Not too long ago, I wrote a guest post for the NinjaOutReach blog on the subject of the article headline.
+I discussed the ten headline formulas to keep your readers reading your content.

-Though, this is not something you do or apply always in your headline copy, but where and when necessary.
+Especially if you’re still that influencer figure people talked about.
+However, this is not something you always do or apply in your headline copy, only when necessary.

-This may not apply to all blog topics, as we’ve seen in some blog niche that they do not require more details to express their thought, opinion and whatever…like in the entertainment industry, news and event etc.
+This may not apply to all blog topics.
+As we’ve seen in some blog niches, they do not require more details to express their thought, like in the entertainment industry, news, events, etc.

-But if your concern is to increase organic traffic from search engines like Google Yahoo and Bing, then start considering writing long-form in-depth articles free from fluff, jargon, and unnecessary words just to make it for lengthy sake.
+But if your concern is to increase organic traffic from search engines like Google, Yahoo, and Bing.

-The better approach I have found that works best to make your articles long, and still keep readers glue to your content reading till the last alphabet is to give all you can deliver on the subject.
+The better approach I have found that works best for long-form content, yet keeps people reading, is to give all you can deliver on the subject.

-Don’t leave anything out – and don’t start repeating yourself also.
+Don’t leave anything out, and don’t start repeating yourself.

-Long form content also helps greatly in achieving better on-page SEO and could even increase your chances of getting natural backlinks from other bloggers around.
+Long-form content also helps in achieving better on-page SEO results.
+And could even increase your chances of getting natural backlinks from other bloggers.

 The more the content, the more you can fuse in your focus keyword and other related search terms.

-Longer articles will also help you to avoid keyword stuffing which is now against Google keyword usage guidelines.
+Longer articles will also help you avoid keyword stuffing, which is now against Google keyword usage guidelines.

-All points listed above may not yield the expected results, they’ll give less value and won’t increase organic search traffic if your blog posts are not addressing or focus on a single topic.
+All points listed above may not yield the expected results.
+They’ll give less value and won’t increase organic search traffic if your blog posts are not addressing or focusing on a single topic.

-Don’t write on multiple industry topics in a single post just because you want to touch on every area in your industry and demonstrate you’re an expert.
+Don’t write on multiple industry topics in a single post because you want to touch on every related topic.
+Or to demonstrate you’re an expert.
 It won’t do you and your readers any good.

-Pick a subject, either through keyword research or by finding out from your readers what they want to read, then focus on that subject and write all you know concerning the topic.
+Pick a subject through keyword research or by finding out from your readers what they want to read.
+Then focus on that subject and write all you know concerning the topic.

-This will make it easy and possible for both search engine spiders and human visitors to quickly understand what you’re saying, it also provide spiders with more accurate data to indexed your pages in the right category.
+This will make it possible for search engine spiders and human visitors to quickly understand what you’re saying.
+It also gives spiders more accurate data to index your pages in the right category.